- Candid Collab

 Do a monthly report of your content performance and then plan more of what works, i.e., increase the frequency of successful content types.

-Experiment with new ideas based on learnings, try new formats or topics.
+Experiment with new ideas based on what you’ve learned—try new formats or topics.

-Optimise underperforming content, i.e., revise or repurpose content that didn’t meet expectations.
+Optimise underperforming content, i.e., revise, repurpose, or eliminate content that didn’t meet expectations.

 Example: After reviewing their report, an Edtech company might decide to produce more student testimonial videos, which have been well-received, and to rework their infographics to be more engaging and visually appealing.